the-crypt-keeper/modelzoo/README.md

    ```
    python ./main.py --config config.yaml
    ```
-5. Access the web interface (listening at http://0.0.0.0:3333/ by default) to:
+5. Open the ZooKeeper web interface (listening at http://0.0.0.0:3333/ by default) to view, launch and manage models.
-   - View available models.
-   - Launch models with specific configurations.
-   - Manage running models (view logs, stop).

 ## ZooKeeper